NSO-developer/nso-gitbook/operation-and-usage/webui/tools.md

 1. Click the **Add package** button.
 2. Browse the package using the **Add** button in the **Add package** dialog.
 The file format must be .tar, .tar.gz, or .tgz.
 You can add multiple packages at once.
 3. Click **Upload**.
 A result is shown whether the operation was successful or not.
 4. Once the upload has finished successfully, select the packages to install.
+If you want to replace an existing package with a new one, use the **Replace package if already exists** option, and to bypass or ignore version mismatches, use the **Allow NSO mismatch** option.
 5. Click **Install**.
 A result is shown whether the operation was successful or not.
-The trace offer more details on the action.
+For more details, see the trace output.

 ### View Package Details

 To view package details:

 * Click the package name.
-This reveals information about the package, such as its status, version, location, etc.
+This reveals information about the package, such as its status, version, location, etc. You can also uninstall a package in this view.

 ### Reload Packages